The Brutal Murder of Sofia Rodriguez at Livingston Marketplace, Canningvale

-Sofia Rodriguez-Urrutia Shu was not so different from most eight-year-olds.
-She was a little smaller than others, but her petite frame held a happy little girl who loved to dance and sing.
+Little Sofia Rodriguez-Urrutia Shu was not so different from most eight-year-old girls.
+She was a little smaller than other girls, but her petite frame held a happy little girl who loved to dance and sing.
 She went to school at Mater Christi Catholic Primary School in Yangebup.
 Sofia was one of four children.
 Her parents and her friends knew her as a gentle, polite and respectful child with a beautiful smile.
 It is how they hope to remember her.

 Sadly, that’s not how she left this world.
 Instead, she was snatched, brutally beaten and sexually assaulted by a stranger before suffocating to death on the floor of a bathroom stall.

 Livingston Marketplace is just like any other suburban shopping centre.
-Canningvale is a suburb south of the river in Perth.
-It is in what is considered a very safe area, full of families and a close knit community.
+Located in the suburb Canningvale in Perth, the area is located south of the river in Perth.
+Canningvale is what is considered a very safe area, full of families and a very close-knit community.

-At 4pm on the 26th June 2006, Sofia had walked away from her family to go to the toilet.
-Her uncle, sister and brother waited for her in the main area of the centre.
-When Sofia left the female bathroom, her murderer grabbed her from behind and dragged her into the disabled cubicle.
+At 4 pm on the 26th of June 2006, Sofia walked away from her family to go to the toilet at Livingston Marketplace.
+Her uncle, sister and brother waited for her in the main area of the shopping centre.
+When Sofia left the female bathroom, her murderer grabbed her from behind and dragged her into a disabled cubicle.
 Minutes later, her 14-year-old brother, wondering why Sofia had not returned, went to look for her.
 He called her name, but she didn’t reply.
 He even knocked on the door of the disabled bathroom when he heard noises coming from inside.

 When he could not locate his little sister, his family urged him to check the toilet area again.
 Sofia’s family went off to check the rest of the shopping centre, thinking she might have not seen them and became lost.
 When her brother went back to the bathroom area, the previously locked disabled toilet was now unlocked.
 Inside, he found Sofia’s naked little body.

-Police were immediately called and remained on the scene until early morning the next day.
+Police were immediately called concerning the murder of Sofia Rodriguez and remained on the scene until early morning the next day.

 A Police Error?